Woman found dead in house fire last week had blunt-force trauma to head; police investigating

 She was pronounced dead at the scene at 11:45 a.m.

-Investigators found excessive smoke damage throughout the residence, but burn damage was limited to three separate areas that had no apparent connection, the documents said.
-There damage was limited to two of the residence's bedrooms and to a living room couch, and none of the fires appeared to have spread from these locations, the document said.
+Investigators found smoke damage throughout the residence, but burn damage was limited to three separate areas that had no apparent connection, the documents said.
+The damage was limited to two of the residence's bedrooms and to a living room couch, and none of the fires appeared to have spread from those locations, the document said.

 Spokane Valley firefighters extinguished the fire in about 12 minutes, department spokeswoman Julie Happy said.